MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 ## Step 2: Registering Teams Rooms consoles using Windows Autopilot

 To register your Teams Rooms consoles for your organization, you can use Windows Autopilot device registration to collect the hardware identity of your consoles using hardware hashes and having this information in a comma-separated-values (CSV) file, and the uploading it to Intune.
-See [Register devices as Autopilot devices](/autopilot/tutorial/self-deploying/self-deploying-register-device).
+See [Register devices as AutoPilot devices](/autopilot/tutorial/self-deploying/self-deploying-register-device).

 > [!IMPORTANT]
 > For Teams Rooms on Windows consoles, it is required that the GroupTag has the prefix **MTR-ConsoleName**.
 You can easily do this by adding the GroupTag to the .csv file described [here](/autopilot/add-devices#ensure-that-the-csv-file-meets-requirements) or entering the prefix and console name in the **Group name** field by adding it using the Microsoft Partner Center.

-This GroupTag field is critical for the Teams Pro Management portal so it can tell the difference between the Teams Rooms consoles and other devices that are registered with Windows Autopilot.
+This GroupTag field is critical for the Teams Pro Management portal so it can tell the difference between the Teams Rooms consoles and other devices that are registered with Windows AutoPilot.
 The GroupTag field is also useful when you're using dynamic device groups.

 > [!Note]
-> To test AutoPilot, you can manually register Autopilot devices in Intune.
+> To test AutoPilot, you can manually register AutoPilot devices in Intune.
 You can do this several different ways, see [Manually register devices with Windows Autopilot](/autopilot/add-devices).

 ## Step 3: Create a group for the Teams Rooms consoles